 If you are ambitious, you can choose to take part in our Honours programme.
 You take the Honours programme alongside your regular studies.
 Completion results in you graduating 'with honours': an internationally recognised qualification.

 During your Bachelor's programme, you could put your knowledge into practice by means of a work placement.
-Internships are not part of the programme, although they can be very useful.

 Studying a semester abroad